how the dream was born under a piano in 1951

 On March 26, 1966, when Tyler was 18, The Strangers opened for The Byrds at the Westchester County Center in White Plains, New York.

-Chain Reaction was signed with Date Records, a subsidiary of Columbia Records.
-The band started playing their own shows, including the Homecoming dance October 15, followed by opening for the Yardbirds concert October 22, 1966.
+Chain Reaction gained attention and secured a recording contract with Date Records, a subsidiary of Columbia Records.
+The band played their own shows, including a Homecoming dance on October 15, 1966, before opening for the Yardbirds on October 22, 1966.

 Chain Reaction released its first songs, ‘The Sun’ and ‘When I Needed You,’ on December 1, 1966.

 Tyler started using LSD and smoking marijuana during the mid-1960s and was subsequently thrown out of Roosevelt High School in 1967.
-On Wednesday, March 15, 1967, Tyler was one of ten students arrested for violation of possession/use of marijuana.
+On Wednesday, March 15, 1967, Tyler was one of ten students arrested on charges of marijuana possession.

 Tyler enrolled in and eventually graduated from the Jose Quintano School for Young Professionals, a private high school in Manhattan for students pursuing careers in entertainment and the arts.